Sam-Oye01/DSA-SQL-class/README.md

 ## Day Eight(26 - 05 -2025)

-Introduction to case When statement
+Introduction to Case When statement